List of The Galaxy Railways characters: Moritz Schneider

 The Radar and Communications Officer of Vega Platoon, he was assigned to the platoon after graduating from SDF training.
 He is a great all-around soldier, technology-savvy and able to pilot most craft well.
 He has different ideas on tactics, thankfully not different enough that Murase sees them as silly.

 He has an indomitable and chivalrous spirit, and always tries to put on his best face in front of women.

 He was killed when the Gustav Cannons exploded during the final battle with the Alfort Armada.

 Cepheus Platoon

 Cepheus Platoon is named in honor of the Cepheus Constellation.
 This platoon was not shown in the original television series but was later introduced in the second.
 The Cepheus Platoon was a replacement for Vega Platoon in the second series, as all of the Vega Platoon members were killed during the final battle against the fleet of Alford Armada.

+The Flame Swallow, Big One, and the Cepheus Platoon's train are equipped with Cosmo Matrix Cannon post-invasion of Alfort Armada and used only once to escape the dimensional rift at the end of the Season 2.

 Guy Lawrence

 He replaced Captain Murase after Murase's death in Episode 25.
+He once works under Sirius Platoon when Wataru Yuuki is alive as captain, and saw Manabu as spitting image of the late captain.